 - The Authority has been reviewing and continues to review its commercial core leases to ensure that all revenues due to it under these leases are being collected, including periodic audits of leases.
-Also, it is currently pursuing arbitration to ensure that lease provisions are interpreted in such a way as to maximize these revenue streams. - The Authority's FY 16 operating budget is the lowest annual budget in 13 years even as non-discretionary costs keep rising.
+Also, it is currently pursuing arbitration to ensure that lease provisions are interpreted in such a way as to maximize these revenue streams. - The Authority's Fiscal Year 2017 operating budget is the lowest annual budget in 14 years even as discretionary spending has increased.